 Manage Office 2010 with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure some of the Office 2010 applications using PolicyPak.

 I’ve already got Office 2010 installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up Outlookto start with and go to Options, and examine the configuration settings a user has access to, which can mess up your day.
 We have lots of settings in this application but as a network administrator, I’m most interested in the “Trust Center Settings.”
 As you can see here we have some security settings that are unique to Outlook such as “Email Security,” “Attachment Handling” and “Programmatic Access.”

 If I open up Microsoft Word and review my “Trust CenterSettings” we see some more tabs that important to this application as well such as “Protected View“ and “Attachment Handling.”
 Finally, if I open up Microsoft Excel, we have some“Trust Center Settings” here that are common to many of the Office 2010 applications such as “Privacy Options” and “ActiveX Settings.”